ERRATA

 In my opinion, the appropriate free cash flow consists of the cash amounts that can be aggressively withdrawn from the company, without particular regard to maintaining the business.
 This free cash flow definition is different from the customary one that assumes that business assets are maintained or replaced.

 Yet another detail affects our use of the EMV decision rule: The "optimizer's curse."
-Tim Nieman brought this to my attention recently, and I've referenced the source paper, summarized the concept, and prepared some demonstration calculations into Tip 113. (which links to a PDF file).
+Tim Nieman brought this to my attention recently, and I've referenced the source paper, summarized the concept, and prepared some demonstration calculations into Tip 113 (which links to a PDF file).
 Investment candidates with slightly-positive EMVs should not be approved.
 Forecasts of a project's value-added will probably be too high.
-Even if our evaluations are unbiased, random errors will introduce a optimistic bias when we select the better projects.
+Even if our evaluations are unbiased, random errors will introduce an optimistic bias when we select the better projects.
 Bayesian calculations are needed to adjust-out this bias.

 If you have any comments or suggestions as to a better approach, please contact me: john's email address